 Criminology draws from a range of other disciplines including sociology, psychology and law.
-On this Criminology degree you will study contemporary problems relating to the crime prevention, criminalisation and social control.
+On this Criminology degree you will study contemporary problems relating to crime prevention, criminalisation and social control.

 Criminologists study crime, the criminal justice system and society’s response to the impact of criminal behaviour.
 You will develop a critical understanding of the operation of the criminal justice system and the relationship between punishments and crime prevention.
 Criminologists also analyse challenging problems relating to harmful behaviours in society and assess a range of solutions.

 You will become an independent, critical thinker with the skills to analyse official and popular conceptions of crime.
-You will learn how to effectively use theory and evidence to solve problems, how to design research projects and ways to challenge current key ethical, political, and moral questions about crime and justice.
+You will learn how to effectively use theory and evidence to solve problems, how to design research projects and ways to challenge current key ethical, political and moral questions about crime and justice.

 The skills you will develop on this course will equip you for a successful career in a wide range of occupations.
 Official figures show that Roehampton Criminology students earn more on average than students from any other modern university in London (Longitudinal Education Outcomes, 2017 results; earnings one year after graduation).

 In year one, you will develop a strong foundation in Criminology.
-You will learn about the different theories relating to crime, examine the history of the criminal justice system, and undertake your own criminological study and research.
-You will develop your skills in research, writing, and presentation by drawing upon the expertise of our teaching community, who will provide constructive feedback on your progress throughout the year.
+You will learn about the different theories relating to crime, examine the history of the criminal justice system and undertake your own criminological study and research.
+You will develop your skills in research, writing and presentation by drawing upon the expertise of our teaching community, who will provide constructive feedback on your progress throughout the year.

 In year two, you will build your knowledge by exploring the ways crime theory can be applied in the study of criminal justice and contemporary issues in crime control.
-Specialist Criminology modules have recently covered topics as varied as Race and Criminal Justice; Youth Crime and Justice; Victims of Crime and Criminal Justice and Domestic Violence.
+Specialist Criminology modules have recently covered topics as varied as Race and Criminal Justice; Youth Crime and Justice; Victims of Crime; and Criminal Justice and Domestic Violence.

 In your final year, you will choose from a flexible range of module options to tailor your degree to your own interests.
 There is an opportunity to carry out an independent research project in a diverse range of areas.
-Criminology module options have recently included Gender, Violence and Human Rights; Prisons and Punishment; Crime, Culture and the City; Children, Psychology and Criminal Justice; Crimes of the Powerful; Transnational Policing; Drug Use and Policy and Placement Learning in Criminology.
+Criminology module options have recently included Gender, Violence and Human Rights; Prisons and Punishment; Crime, Culture and the City; Children, Psychology and Criminal Justice; Crimes of the Powerful; Transnational Policing; Drug Use and Policy; and Placement Learning in Criminology.